Chevron left

 • Elevation: keeping the foot elevated aids in reducing swelling by facilitating the return of blood to the heart

-These four simple steps can significantly reduce pain and swelling.
+These four simple steps can significantly reduce pain and swelling, forming an essential part of pain management.

 While the RICE method is generally recommended for the initial two days following surgery, your doctor may advise you to continue using it for a longer period.
 After this initial phase, you may need to use a walking boot or other assistive device to provide support and protection for your ankle as you gradually increase weight-bearing activities.
 Keep in mind that while the RICE method is an effective tool in managing post-operative pain and swelling, improper use can lead to potential complications like reduced blood flow, joint stiffness from prolonged rest, and/or frostbite.